mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty The Fermi Paradox/readme.md

 ## Interstellar Travel is Impossible

-Iinterstellar travel is not possible.
+Interstellar travel is not possible.

 Even if other civilizations do exist, they are unable to visit or communicate with us.